Create free multi-stop delivery routes with Google Maps. Follow our step-by-step guide with videos to plan efficient routes despite the 10-stop limit.

 You have time to make a lot of manual adjustments.

-But if you’re not ready for that yet, Google Maps can still be a good-enough way to get the job done.
+If you’re not ready for proper delivery route planning software yet, Google Maps can still be a good-enough way to get the job done.
 Let’s see how to do actual route planning!
+We’ll start with a quick guide that gives the basics at a glance, then follow with a detailed step by step tutorial.

-Use a spreadsheet to collect all the information you need for each delivery stop.
+Start with an Excel or Google Sheets spreadsheet containing all the information you need for each delivery stop.
 You will need at least an address and some contact details, but you may also want to include information like special notes, a time window, how long you expect the delivery to take and possibly a load size.

 Notice that in the example above we have created separate columns for city/suburb and zip code/postal code.
 This makes it a lot easier to sort your stops.

-Google Maps can plan multi-stop routes up to a limit of 10 stops, so you’ll need to work in batches of 10 deliveries at a time.
+Google Maps has a limit of 10 stops, so you’ll need to work in batches of 10 deliveries at a time.

 Remember to check your notes for delivery time windows and any special instructions.
 If one delivery has to be made before 9am and another after 2pm, they may need to go in separate routes even if they are close together.